jpourtois/phageELF/README.md

 You can get more information about each function with the help function: `?run_all` .
 This requires installing the package first.

+## System Requirements

+The 'phageELF' package requires only a standard computer and should be compatible with Windows, Mac and Linux operating systems.

+Users should have 'R' version 4.2.2 installed.

 ## Installation

 If you have not used R before, you can install R [here](https://www.r-project.org/) and RStudio [here](https://www.rstudio.com/products/rstudio/).